stephengo/codewars-analysis/README.md

 This is a presentation made with reveal.js for CS 4660.

 ## Access
-You can see the presentation at: https://stephengo.github.io/codewars-analysis/#/
+View the presentation at: https://stephengo.github.io/codewars-analysis/#/